trinodb/trino.io/development/roles.md

 * Point out deviations from the code conventions and style guidelines.
 * Ask for help reviewing areas you don't understand.

-## Committers
+## Maintainer

-In Presto, committership is an active job.
-A committer is responsible for checking in code only after ensuring it has been reviewed thoroughly and aligns with the Presto vision and guidelines.
-In addition to merging code, a committer actively participates in discussions and reviews.
-Being a committer does not grant additional rights in the project to make changes, set direction, or anything else that does not align with the direction of the project.
-Instead, a committer is expected to bring these to the project participants as needed to gain consensus.
+In Presto, maintainer is an active job.
+A maintainer is responsible for checking in code only after ensuring it has been reviewed thoroughly and aligns with the Presto vision and guidelines.
+In addition to merging code, a maintainer actively participates in discussions and reviews.
+Being a maintainer does not grant additional rights in the project to make changes, set direction, or anything else that does not align with the direction of the project.
+Instead, a maintainer is expected to bring these to the project participants as needed to gain consensus.
-Committership is for an individual, so if a committer changes employers, the committership is retained.
-However, if a committer is no longer actively involved in the project, their committer status will be reviewed.
+The maintainer role is for an individual, so if a maintainer changes employers, the role is retained.
+However, if a maintainer is no longer actively involved in the project, their maintainer status will be reviewed.

 **Expectations and duties:**